The characteristics, diagnosis and epidemiology of infections caused by spirochaetes of the genus Leptospira (Leptospires).

 The Rare and Imported Pathogens Laboratory (RIPL) is a specialist centre for advice and diagnosis for a wide range of unusual viral and bacterial infections including leptospirosis.

-PHE is currently undertaking a pilot enhanced surveillance system (see protocol) aimed at improving our understanding of leptospirosis in the UK to enable further development of guidance and policy.
-The pilot has been proposed to run for 6 months and will be evaluated and decisions made for long term surveillance.
+PHE has completed a pilot enhanced surveillance study (see protocol aimed at improving our understanding of leptospirosis in the UK to enable further development of guidance and policy.
+The pilot survey was closed at the end of December 2017 and will be evaluated to decide long term surveillance.

-The ‘common animal-associated infections quarterly report: 2014’ summarises confirmed cases of zoonoses reported in England and Wales.
+The ‘common animal-associated infections quarterly report’ summarises confirmed cases of zoonoses reported in England and Wales.

 For previous reports, see the health protection website archive.